Skip to main content

 Bone x-rays

-X-rays can detect bone destruction caused by the myeloma cells.
+X-rays can detect bone destruction caused by myeloma cells.
 Often doctors will do a series of x-rays that includes most of the bones.
 This is called a bone survey or skeletal survey.

-Magnetic resonance imaging (MRI) scans
+Magnetic resonance imaging (MRI) scan

-Positron emission tomography (PET) scans
+Positron emission tomography (PET) scan

 For this test, a form of radioactive sugar is put into a vein and travels throughout the body.
 Cancer cells absorb high amounts of this sugar.
 A special camera then takes pictures that show the areas where the sugar collected throughout the body.
 A PET scan is often combined with a CT scan (known as a PET/CT scan).